decentralized-identity/didcomm-messaging/transports.md

 ### Summary
 DIDComm Messaging is designed to be transport independent, including message encryption and agent message format.
 The encryption envelope provides both encryption and authentication, providing trust as a feature of each message.
 Each transport does have unique features, and we need to standardize how the transport features are (or are not) applied.

+### Delivery

+DIDComm Transports serve only as message _delivery_.
+No information about the effects or results from a message is transmitted over the same connection.

 ### Reference
 #### HTTP(S)

 HTTP(S) transports are an effective way to send a message to another online agent.

 - Messages are transported via HTTP POST.
 - The MIME Type for the POST request is `application/didcomm-enc-env`.
+(TODO: Declare Mime Types elsewhere, link from here.)
 - The HTTP POST should return a 202 Accepted status code.
-This indicates that the request was received, but not necessarily processed.
-Returning a 200 OK status code is allowed.
+A successful message receipt MUST return a code in the 2xx HTTP Status Code range.
-- POST requests are considered transmit only by default.
-No agent messages will be returned in the response.
-This behavior may be modified with additional signaling.
+- POST requests are transmit only.
+Messages are only sent from the code that submitted the POST request.
+- HTTP Redirects SHOULD be followed.
+All redirects are considered temporary until updated within the appropriate DID Document.
 - Using HTTPS with TLS 1.2 or greater with a forward secret cipher will provide Perfect Forward Secrecy (PFS) on the transmission leg.

 #### WebSocket